xyr11/iskhubslow/README.md

 + Node.js
 + Twitter API v2
 + UptimeRobot API
-+ MongoDB database
++  Replit database

 # Getting Started

 ## Prerequisites
-+ Twitter Developer account: if you don’t have one already, you can [apply for one](https://developer.twitter.com/en/apply-for-access.html).
++ Twitter Developer account (you can apply for one [here](https://developer.twitter.com/en/apply-for-access.html))
 + A Twitter developer app, which can be created in your Twitter developer account.
 + "Read and Write" permissions to your app (Project Settings > App permissions)
 + Your `API key`, `API key secret`, `Access token`, and `Access token secret` from your app in the [Twitter developer portal](https://developer.twitter.com/en/docs/developer-portal/overview)
 + [Node.js](https://nodejs.org/en/download/)
-+ npm (This is automatically installed with Node.)
++ npm (This is automatically installed with Node)

+Note: I'm temporarily using Replit's database for the storage of the bot, so the code only works in a Replit environment.

 <details id="twitter-bot-instructions">
   <summary>Click for detailed instructions relating to all things Twitter bot account related</summary>